avnet-iotconnect/iotc-android-sdk/README.md

 	}
 ```
 * "devicePK":  If authentication type is symmetric key then use it.
+* "cpId" 		: It is the company code.
+It gets from the IoTConnect UI portal "Settings->Key Vault"
+* "env" : Enter the given environment value
+* "pf" : give the platform AZ or AWS
 * "skipValidation": false = do not want to skip data validation for attributes, true= want to skip data validation for attributes
 * "certificate": It is indicated to define the path of the certificate file.
 Mandatory for X.509/SSL device CA signed or self-signed authentication type only.
 	- SSLKeyPath: your device key